Vigy1008/EXPT.NO.1-SIMULATION-OF-STAR-TOPOLOGY-NETWORK/README.md

 # EXPT.
 NO. 1 SIMULATION OF STAR TOPOLOGY NETWORK

-## AIM:
+# AIM
  To simulate a network with Topology, using Cisco Packet Tracer and to verify the connectivity between computer using ICMP.

-## EQUIPMENTS REQUIRED:
+# EQUIPMENTS REQUIRED

 Desktop computer
 Cisco Packet Tracer 5.0 Software.

-## PROCEDURE:
+# PROCEDURE
 ```
 STEP 1: Open a Packet Tracer Software.
 STEP 2: Drag a 2950 Switch from tool bar and drop it in work area.
 STEP 3: Drag a PC Terminal from tool bar and drop it in work area.
 STEP 4: Repeat the Step:3 for four terminals.